Jonnie-Dev/basketball-scoreboard/README.md

 # Scrimba SOLO PROJECT 2 (Basketball Scoreboard app)

+Here is an app to keep counts during a basketball match, the +1 button for in-circle shots, +2 for mid-ranged shots and the +3 for outside shots (these names are placeholders, will update them as soon I get to know what they are called professionally).
+Scores update in real time as the scores are awarded and the match can be ended at any time depending on the time lapse of the match (will add a timer soon as soon as I learn how to create a timing function).
+There's also an outcome update at the end of the match, either the home or away team wins, or the match is a draw (will add a cafetere also as soon as I learn how to too)

+This is a solo project from the Frontend Developer Career Path as well by Scrimba

 ## About Scrimba

 At Scrimba our goal is to create the best possible coding school at the cost of a gym membership! 💜